What Is The Halo Effect Psychology Concept?

 Teachers and students evaluate each other and can also fall victim to the halo effect.
 In one study, researchers videotaped an interview with an instructor to study this phenomenon.

 In one video, the instructor behaved warmly and kindly.
 In another video, the instructor altered his behavior and expressions to appear cold and remote.
 Researchers then showed these videos to students and asked them to rate the instructor on other qualities not presented in the videos.
-Students who saw the first video rated the instructor positively across all other traits, but students who saw the second video consistently gave him negative ratings.
+Students who saw the first video rated the instructor positively across all other personality traits, but students who saw the second video consistently gave him negative ratings.

 In another study, male undergraduates were given essays to read.
 Some were poorly-written, while others were of high quality.
 In addition, some essays were paired with a photo of a physically attractive woman or a photo of an unattractive woman, while others had no photo at all.
 Then, the students were asked to evaluate their essay.
 Researchers found that those who read the poor-quality essay rated it better when the essay was paired with a photo of an attractive woman.